Robert Bork: Early life and education

 Bork was born on March 1, 1927, in Pittsburgh, Pennsylvania.
 He was the only child of Harry Philip Bork Jr. (1897–1974), a steel company purchasing agent, and Elizabeth (née Kunkle; 1898–2004), a schoolteacher.
 His father was of German and Irish ancestry, while his mother was of Pennsylvania German descent.

 Bork attended the Hotchkiss School in Lakeville, Connecticut.
 He later recalled that he spent his time there "reading books and arguing with people".
 He then attended the University of Chicago, where he was a member of the international social fraternity Phi Gamma Delta and graduated with a Bachelor of Arts in 1948.
 He then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review.
 He graduated in 1953 with a J.D. degree and membership in the Order of the Coif and Phi Beta Kappa.
-While in law school, Bork took a two-year leave of absence to serve in the U.S. Marine Corps during the Korean War.
+Bork took a two-year leave of absence from law school to serve in the U.S. Marine Corps during the Korean War.